Internet Explorer 11 (IE11) is not supported. For the best experience please open using Chrome, Firefox, Safari or MS Edge

 What transactions are exempt from notification?

 The only express exemption in the FDI Act relates to internal reorganisations (i.e., where all parties to the transaction are controlled by the same undertaking).
-Other types of transactions, including greenfield investments, the creation of a joint venture, and debt for equity swaps are not exempt but will in practice will only be notifiable to the extent they involve the acquisition of an asset or an undertaking the in State (and satisfy the other mandatory criteria outlined above).
+Other types of transactions, including greenfield investments, the creation of a joint venture, and debt for equity swaps are not exempt but will in practice will only be notifiable to the extent they involve the acquisition of an asset or an undertaking in the State (and satisfy the other mandatory criteria outlined above).

 How long does the review process take?